Tale of Olympus's CEO, fired after just two weeks

 "I came over on an ANA flight and I was the only Westerner on the plane.
 Before we landed, the air hostess got me eight bottles of water, and I was thinking-what have I got myself into?," he said in the interview with the British Chamber of Commerce in Japan.

-Woodford lives in a new large apartment complex next to one of the biggest parks in central Tokyo in an upscale neighborhood favored by expatriates.
+Woodford lives in a new large apartment complex next to one of the biggest parks in central Tokyo in an upscale neighbourhood favoured by expatriates.
 Efforts to contact him were unsuccessful on Friday.

 Some comments on the Internet pointed to Woodford's exit as symbolic of Japan Inc's slow attempt to change.